Catalog of Books: Travel Literature

 Check out these featured titles or scroll down to view all travel lit in the Seal Press catalog. ⤵

 Kara knew she could reach the summit of Mt.
 Kilimanjaro.
 She had done it once before.
 That’s why, when she failed in a second attempt, it brought her so low.
-Gorge: My 300-Pound Journey Up Kilimanjaro is the raw story of Kara’s ascent from the depths of self-doubt to the top of the world.
+Gorge: My Journey Up Kilimanjaro at 300 Pounds is the raw story of Kara’s ascent from the depths of self-doubt to the top of the world.

 Honest and unforgettable, Kara’s journey is one of intense passion, endurance, and self-acceptance.
 In Gorge, Kara shows that big women can do big things.

 This last generation of Cubans raised under Fidel Castro animate life in a waning era of political stagnation as the rest of the world beckons: waiting out storms at rummy hurricane parties and attending raucous drag cabarets, planning ascendant music careers and black-market business ventures, trying to reconcile the undefined future with the urgent today.

 Eye-opening and politically prescient, The Other Side of Paradise offers a deep new understanding of a place that has so confounded and intrigued us.

 Spanning fifteen years of travel, Wanderlust documents Elisabeth Eaves’s insatiable hunger for the rush of the unfamiliar and the experience of encountering new people and cultures

 In the jungles of Papua New Guinea, she loses herself—literally—to an Australian tour guide; in Cairo, she reconnects with her high school sweetheart, only to discover the beginning of a pattern that will characterize her life over the long-term: while long-distance relationships work well for her, traditional relationships do not.